willxudallas/Midterm_election/README.md

 ## Instructions:
 The detail for this project is [here](https://www.utdallas.edu/~ammann/stat6341/node13.html).

-TLDR: Under different settings, simulate the confidence intervals for the difference in cadidate preference using Bonferroni and Fitzpatrickmethod.
+TLDR: Under different settings, simulate the confidence intervals for the difference in candidate preference using Bonferroni and Fitzpatrickmethod.

 ## Results: